SamBissell/100-days-of-code/log.md

 **Today's Progress** decided i have to do portfolio projects, making netflix clone **Thoughts:** not bad, basically learning react state and effect with this. will apply to other stuff later.

+### Days 55: 8/27/21

+**Today's Progress** made header for netflix clone **Thoughts:** Want to figure out how to make the data query for header background conditional because some titles dont have that file.
+Only choose it if it does have that file.
+Maybe the step after that is to incorporate the user login?